 For example, you might be teaching a gardening course.
 Your gut might say, “My online course is for everyone who is interested in gardening.”
 But, think again.

-There will be people who are advanced gardeners who won’t benefit from your course, or others who are such beginners that your course won’t help them, either.
+There will be people who are advanced gardeners who won’t benefit from your course.
+And there will be others who are such beginners that your course won’t help them, either.
 Instead, your course might be geared to hobby gardeners who are looking to expand their gardening prowess and grow all of their own produce.

 Step 2: Research

-Researching is the fun part.
+Researching is the fun part of finding the right audience for online courses.
 First, Google your course topic and related words and phrases.
 Take a look at the results.